oresat/oresat-linux/docs/repos.rst

 - `oresat-linux`_ Image builder, the source for this documentation, and general utilities.
 - `oresat-olaf`_ The OreSat Linux App Framework.
 Framework for all OreSat Linux applications.
-Built ontop of Python's CANopen library.
+Built on top of Python's CANopen library.

 C3 Card
 ---------

-Command, Control, Commication card.
+Command, Control, Commination card.
 The main flight card.

 - `oresat-c3`_ Hardware design for the C3 card.
 - `oresat-c3-software`_ The main C3 OLAF-based application.